paritytech/substrate/zombienet/0001-basic-warp-sync/0001-README.md

 The `warp-sync` test works on predefined database which is stored in the cloud and fetched by the test. `alice` and `bob` nodes are spun up using this database snapshot.

-As `warp-sync` requires at least 3 peers, the test spawns the `charlie` node which is `--sync full`.
+As `warp-sync` requires at least 3 peers, the test spawns the `charlie` full node which uses the same database snapshot.

 The `dave` node executed with `--sync warp` syncs database with the rest of the network.

 # How to prepare database
 Database was prepared using the following zombienet file (`0001-generate-warp-sync-database.toml`):